theprimarybrain/theprimarybrain.github.io/_posts/2024-02-09-Gingerbread-Toddler-Activities.md

 [![Gingerbread Lacing]({{ site.github.url }}/assets/img/gingerbread-toddler-lacing.jpg)](https://www.teacherspayteachers.com/Product/Gingerbread-Toddler-Lesson-Plans-Christmas-Preschool-Activities-Curriculum-8320868?utm_source=PB%20Blog&utm_campaign=Gingerbread%20Toddler%20Unit)

 Finding ways to build fine motor skills from a young age is crucial to building strength and control in the tiny hand muscles in little hands.
 These lacing cards will help your child's fine motor skill development as they prepare to start writing in Kindergarten!
-If it your first time lacing, you may need to model how to put the lace through the hole with hand over hand movements with your child.
+If it your child's first time lacing, you may need to model how to put the lace through the hole with hand over hand movements.

 _If you aren't familiar with what fine motor skills are, then you can read more about this here:_ [What are Fine Motor Skills?](https://theprimarybrain.com/fine%20motor%20skills/2024/01/25/What-Are-Fine-Motor-Skills/)]